nummacway/gb300/README.md

 **(GB300 v2 only)** The following tools were made specifically for the GB300 v2:
 * [multicore for GB300](https://github.com/tzubertowski/gb300_multicore/releases) by osaka, Prosty, Karl Ellis, Mutandone and the creators of the original multicore for SF2000 (mostly kobil).
 * [GB300+SF2000 Tool v2](https://github.com/nummacway/gb300-sf2000-tool/releases/) by me (numma_cway), also increases number of supported Neo Geo games on stock
-* You can probably use tadpole, but it won't be able to manage PCE ROMs and does not support multicore.
+* You can probably use tadpole, but it won't be able to manage PCE ROMs and does not support multicore. madpole does support multicore, but doesn't not support PCE either.

-Tools for the SF2000 that should work for the GB300:
+Tools for the SF2000 that work for the GB300:
 * [BIOS CRC-32 Patcher](https://vonmillhausen.github.io/sf2000/tools/biosCRC32Patcher.htm) by Von Millhausen, required after manual changes to the `bisrv.asd` file
 * [Generic Image Tool](https://vonmillhausen.github.io/sf2000/tools/genericImageTool.htm) by Von Millhausen, converts to and from RGB565 and BGRA8888 images
 * [Kerokero - SF2000 BGM Tool](https://github.com/Dteyn/SF2000_BGM_Tool) by Dteyn
 * [Save State Tool](https://vonmillhausen.github.io/sf2000/tools/saveStateTool.htm) by Von Millhausen – Due to the strange CPU architecture, people don't think that converting save states makes any sense.
 But you can use it to extract screenshots.
-This tool relies on the first four bytes storing the compressed size.
-However, NES ROMs with an `.nfc` extension (that includes file names inside ZIP, obfuscated ZIP and thumbnailed files) and multicore don't have that (they don't need to, because compressed size is also in the last four bytes), meaning these don't work.
+This tool is incompatible with multicore and NES ROMs with an `.nfc` extension (that includes file names inside ZIP, obfuscated ZIP and thumbnailed files).
 * [Silent menu music](https://vonmillhausen.github.io/sf2000/sounds/silentMusic/pagefile.sys) by Von Millhausen
 * [Silent Sounds Pack](https://github.com/Dteyn/sf2000/raw/main/sounds/silentSounds/SF2000_Silent_Sounds_Pack.zip) by Dteyn